|

 Clayton (the Henry Clay Frick home that

 is now part of a museum complex).
+Some time later, a visit to their

 web site showed that the congregation must have outgrown the